dankerri/LiveBoard/README.md

 2. `User`, people who visits LiveBoard.

 ### Usage: User
+0. Use `chrome` to get the best experiment.
 1. Input the room name, then click `search`.
 2. If it dosen't matchs the room, LiveBoard will return.
 ```bash